 FERTILISING + POTTING MIX

 Once you get the location and watering right, there are a few other things take into consideration to keep your pilea healthy and growing well.
 During the Spring and Summer I fertilise twice a month with a balanced liquid houseplant fertiliser.
-Every month or so, I give my plants a shower if they are looking dusty, though compared to other foliage plants, these don’t collect as much dust as some in my experience!
+Every month, I give my plants a shower if they are looking dusty, though compared to other foliage plants, these don’t collect as much dust as some in my experience!

 It’s worth noting that winter can be a bit of a struggle to keep things looking great; pilea really do not like being in a draught, or near a radiator!
 A sudden drop in temperature can cause brown spots on the leaves and the edges too, so be prepared to move them if they usually live on a windowsill that might get cool at night over the chillier months.
 Even healthy plants can experience some yellowing and leaf drop of the lower leaves, so don’t be alarmed if this happens.